Quality Assurance Degree Program Information

 - Production management and design

 Bachelor's programs can prepare students for the qualification exams for one of the 17 certifications obtainable from The American Society for Quality (www.asq.org).
-Students can also prepare for the Green and Black Belt certifications in Six Sigma, a lean manufacturing quality methodology.
+Students can also prepare for the Green and Black Belt certifications in Six Sigma, a lead manufacturing quality methodology.

 Employment Outlook and Salary Info